Kirk Braddan

 About our parish and the Isle of Man

 The ecclesiastical parish of Braddan in the Isle of Man is about 6 miles long and 2 miles wide, and lies to the south and west of the town of Douglas, the capital of the Island, which is on the east coast.
-The parish includes the Anagh Coar, Ballaughton and Farmhill suburbs of Douglas, as well as the villages of Union Mills and Kewaigue within a rural area stretching from the coast at Douglas Head to Mount Rule.
+The parish includes the Anagh Coar, Ballaughton and Farmhill suburbs of Douglas, as well as the villages of Union Mills and Kewaigue within a rural area stretching from near the east coast to Mount Rule.
+Its population, according to the 2011 census, is 8,279 (2006 = 8,105).

 The ancient parish of Braddan was larger, and included much of the urban area of Douglas, as well as the remote East and West Baldwin valleys.
-It comprised the Douglas parishes of St George's, St Barnabas' (now merged with St George's), St Matthew's, and parts of St Thomas' and St Ninian's, which were established in the 19th and early 20th centuries.
-The Baldwin area, including the chapel of St Luke's, was transferred to the ecclesiastical parish of Marown in 1978.
+It comprised the Douglas parishes of St George's (now St George and All Saints), St Barnabas' (later merged with St George's), St Matthew's, and parts of St Thomas' and St Ninian's, which were established in the 19th and early 20th centuries.
+The Baldwin area, including the chapel of St Luke's, was transferred on 3 July 1978 to the ecclesiastical parish of Marown (now Marown, Foxdale and Baldwin).

 The Isle of Man — The Diocese of Sodor and Man